pravindnikam07/Skin-Store-Clone/readme.md

 # Project Skin Store Clone
-- Skin Store is e-commerse site for premium beauty products across skin, makeup and hair.
+- Skin Store is e-commerce site for premium beauty products across skin, makeup and hair.
 - Collaborative project buid by team of 6, executed in 5 days.

 ## Features